Unacceptable customer behaviour policy

 - Insisting on communicating with one employee and no-one else

-- An excessively high volume of contact
+- An excessively high amount of contact

-- Repeatedly changing the substance of a complaint, or request for service, thereby preventing us from resolving the issue or issues
+- Repeatedly changing the substance of a complaint, or request for service, thereby preventing us from resolving the issue or issues.

 How we deal with unacceptable behaviour and unreasonable demands

-- Where there are threats or violence, we may seek emergency legal action.
-This may include seeking an emergency ‘without notice’ Civil Injunction and / or possession proceedings.
+Where there are threats or violence, we may seek emergency legal action.
+This may include seeking an emergency ‘without notice’ Civil Injunction and/or possession proceedings.

-- In extreme cases, for example physical violence, threats or harassment or where we believe a criminal offence has been committed, we will report incidents and share information with the relevant Police force and / or partner agencies (under Section 115 of the Crime and Disorder Act 1998).
+In extreme cases, for example physical violence, threats or harassment, or where we believe a criminal offence has been committed, we will report incidents and share information with the relevant Police force and/or partner agencies (under Section 115 of the Crime and Disorder Act 1998).

-- Except when taking legal action against a customer or against their tenancy (actions which have their own defence and appeals processes and consequences), we will:
+Except when taking legal action against a customer or against their tenancy (actions which have their own defence and appeals processes and consequences), we will:

 Responsibilities

-The Head of Customer and Community Support is the accountable person in relation to all aspects of anti-social behaviour at Magna and is responsible for the development and review of the unacceptable customer behaviour policy, ensuring that this meets all regulatory requirements and guidance.
+The Head of Customer and Community Support is accountable for all aspects of anti-social behaviour and nuisance at Magna.
+They are responsible for the unacceptable customer behaviour policy, making sure that it meets all regulatory requirements and guidance, and is reviewed every three years.
+It will also form part of the annual review of health and safety activity.